Dalvin Cook: 2020 season

 On June 8, 2020, Cook revealed his intent to forgo participation in team-related activities until a "reasonable extension" is agreed upon.
 On September 12, 2020, Cook signed a five-year, $63 million contract extension with the Vikings.

-Cook scored his first two rushing touchdowns of the season in Week 1 of the 2020 season a 43–34 loss to the Green Bay Packers.
+Cook scored his first two rushing touchdowns of the season in Week 1 of the 2020 season a 43–34 loss to the Packers.
 During Week 3 against the Tennessee Titans, Cook finished with a career-high 181 rushing yards and a touchdown as the Vikings lost 30–31.
 In the following game, he had 27 carries for 130 rushing yards and two rushing touchdowns in the 31–23 victory over the Houston Texans.

-In Week 5 against the Seattle Seahawks on Sunday Night Football, Cook recorded 89 yards from scrimmage and a rushing touchdown before leaving the game due to an adductor strain.
+In Week 5 against the Seattle Seahawks, Cook recorded 89 yards from scrimmage and a rushing touchdown before leaving the game due to an adductor strain.
 Without Cook, the Vikings lost the game 27–26.
 During Week 8 against the Packers, Cook finished with 163 rushing yards, 63 receiving yards, and four total touchdowns as the Vikings won 28–22.
-He became the first Vikings player to score four times in a single game since Ahmad Rashad did so against the San Francisco 49ers on September 2, 1979.
+He became the first Vikings player to score four times in a single game since Ahmad Rashad did so against the 49ers on September 2, 1979.
 On November 4, 2020, Cook was named the NFC Offensive Player of the Week for his performance in Week 8.
-In Week 9, Cook rushed for a career-high 206 yards on 22 carries and had two rushing touchdowns in the 34–20 victory over the Detroit Lions.
+In Week 9, Cook rushed for a career-high 206 yards on 22 carries and had two rushing touchdowns in the 34–20 victory over the Lions.
 He became only the third player in Vikings franchise history to record 200 rushing yards in a single game, joining Adrian Peterson and Chuck Foreman.
 Cook was named the NFC Offensive Player of the Week for his performance in Week 9.

-In Week 11 against the Dallas Cowboys, Cook rushed for 115 yards and a touchdown and recorded 45 receiving yards during the 31–28 loss.
+In Week 11 against the Cowboys, Cook rushed for 115 yards and a touchdown and recorded 45 receiving yards during the 31–28 loss.
 Cook was named the NFC Offensive Player of the Month for his performance in November.
 In Week 13 against the Jacksonville Jaguars, Cook recorded 120 rushing yards and 59 receiving yards during the 27–24 overtime win.
 In Week 15 against the Chicago Bears, Cook recorded 159 yards from scrimmage and a rushing touchdown during the 33–27 loss.

 Cook finished the 2020 season with a career-high 1,557 rushing yards and 16 touchdowns, plus 361 receiving yards and one touchdown, despite missing a game with a groin injury, and the final game of the season due to the unexpected death of his father.
 He was named to the Pro Bowl.
 He was ranked 20th by his fellow players on the NFL Top 100 Players of 2021.